Jeff Blackett

 In a previous high-profile case, Blackett also presided over the retrial in 2013 of SAS Sgt Danny Nightingale.
 Sgt Nightingale's first trial in 2012 resulted in a conviction for possession of an illegal weapon and a sentence of 18 months' detention in the Military Corrective Training Centre.
-After a public campaign and a debate in the House of Commons in which several MPs called for Nightingale's release, the conviction resulting from Nightingale's guilty plea was quashed by the Court Martials Appeal Court and a retrial was ordered.
+After a public campaign and a debate in the House of Commons in which several MPs called for Nightingale's release, the conviction resulting from Nightingale's guilty plea was quashed by the Court Martial Appeal Court and a retrial was ordered.
 Blackett stated that he would like to impose an immediate custodial sentence.
-His hands were tied, however, by the previous ruling from the Court Martials Appeal Court that Sgt Nightingale should not be held in custody any longer.
+His hands were tied, however, by the previous ruling from the Court Martial Appeal Court that Sgt Nightingale should not be held in custody any longer.

-He was the chief disciplinary officer at the Rugby Football Union (RFU) and conducted an investigation into the Bloodgate scandal, and was President of the RFU from 2020 to 2022.
+He was the chief disciplinary officer at the Rugby Football Union (RFU) and conducted an investigation into the circumstances surrounding the Bloodgate scandal after ERC had completed its disciplinary processes.
+He also conducted an investigation into the sacking of John Steel as CEO by the Board in 2011 in which he recommended that the Board should all resign and seek re-election.
+He was President of the RFU from 2020 to 2022.
 He was a Senior Circuit Judge from 2005 until his retirement in 2020.

 Early life

 Blackett was born on 20 May 1955.
 He went to Portsmouth Grammar School and read law at University College London.
+He joined the Royal Navy as a Midshipman (UCE) in September 1973.
 In 1983, he was called to the bar.
+He spent a year at St Antony's College Oxford in 1999/2000 and attained a Master of Studies.